topofocus/active-orient/README.md

 If a document is created, an Instance to the Class is returned.
 If the database is queried, a list of Instances to the Class is returned.

-As for ActiveRecord-Tables, the Class itself  provides methods to inspect and to filter datasets form the database
+As for ActiveRecord-Tables, the Class itself  provides methods to inspect and to filter datasets form the database. »class« is equivalent to »REST::Model::{classname}«

 ```ruby
   class.all